Metamorphopsia

-Metamorphopsia (from μεταμορφοψία, metamorphopsia) is a type of distorted vision in which a grid of straight lines appears wavy and parts of the grid may appear blank.
-People can first notice they suffer with the condition when looking at mini-blinds in their home.
-For example, straight lines might be wavy or bendy.
-Things may appear closer or further than they are.
+Metamorphopsia (from μεταμορφοψία, metamorphopsia) is a type of distorted vision in which a grid of straight lines appears wavy or partially blank.
+In addition, metamorphopsia can result in misperceptions of an object's size, shape, or distance to the viewer.
+People can first notice they suffer from the condition when looking at mini blinds in their home.

 Initially characterized in the 1800s, metamorphopsia was described as one of the primary and most notable indications of myopic and senile maculopathies.
 Metamorphopsia can present itself as unbalanced vision, resulting from small unintentional movements of the eye as it tries to stabilize the field of vision.
-Metamorphopsia can also lead to the misrepresentation of an object’s size or shape.

 It is mainly associated with macular degeneration, particularly age-related macular degeneration with choroidal neovascularization.
 Other conditions that can present with complaints of metamorphopsia include: pathological myopia, presumed ocular histoplasmosis syndrome, choroidal rupture and multifocal choroiditis.